zero-to-mastery/Hacktoberfest-2023/README.md

 Meanwhile, Hacktoberfest keeps track of all your pull requests.
 And, as mentioned above, you'll be eligible to get the Hacktoberfest digital reward once you successfully make 4 pull requests.

 **Remember, you only need to make 4 pull requests to any of these open source projects in the month of October!
 Let's see if we can beat the record from last year!!**

+---

+# PARTICIPATING IN HACKTOBERFESTPARTICIPATING IN HACKTOBERFEST

+Here’s what you need to know to participate and complete Hacktoberfest:

+Register anytime between September 26 and October 31

+Pull requests can be made in any GitHub or GitLab hosted project that’s participating in Hacktoberfest (look for the “hacktoberfest” topic)

+Project maintainers must accept your pull/merge requests for them to count toward your total

+The first 50,000 participants to have their first PR/MR accepted will have a tree planted in their name through Tree Nation

+Participants with four pull/merge requests accepted between October 1 and October 31 will receive a unique digital reward